Court orders full restoration of DACA program

 “They feel having DACA will protect them from being fired or to get a job,” he said.

-Several east coast organizations contacted by The Washington Times did not respond to messages about how their sign-ups were going.
+Several East Coast organizations contacted by The Washington Times did not respond to messages about how their sign-ups were going.

 The Washington Times is switching its third-party commenting system from Disqus to Spot.IM.
 You will need to either create an account with Spot.im or if you wish to use your Disqus account look under the Conversation for the link "Have a Disqus Account?".
 Please read our Comment Policy